dhoerl/PhotoScrollerNetwork/README.txt

 PhotoScollerNetworkTURBO Target: INCREMENTAL DECODING (see http://sourceforge.net/projects/libjpeg-turbo)

 When you download jpegs from the internet, the processor is idling waiting for the complete image to arrive, after which it decodes the image.
-If it were possible to have CGImageSourceCreateIncremental incrementally decode the image as it arrives (and you feed it more data), then my job would have been done.
+If it were possible to have CGImageSourceCreateIncremental incrementally decode the image as it arrives (and you feed it this data), then my job would have been done.
 Alas, it does not do that, and my DTS event to find out some way to cajole it to do so was wasted.
 Thus, you will not find CGImageSourceCreateIncremental used in this project - in no case could it be used to make the process any faster than it is.

 So, when using a highly compressed images and a fast WIFI connection, a large component of the total time between starting the image fetches and their display is the decode time.
 Decode time is the duration of decompressing a encoded image blob into a bit map in memory.